 - Postural changes

-When these issues are persistent, they may not seem related to jaw alignment and might never prompt a visit to a neuromuscular dentist.
+When these issues are persistent, they may not seem related to jaw alignment and might never prompt a visit to a physiologic dentist.
 Unfortunately, unless TMJ is diagnosed and treated, the symptoms will not go away.
 They will just get worse.

 Diagnosing and Treating TMJ